 (Allow a few hours for changes to take effect)

-It will take anywhere from a few moments to a day or two for changes to nameservers to start propagating and taking effect.
+It will take anywhere from a few moments to a day or two for the changes to start propagating and taking effect.
 DNS servers world-wide will be notified of the address changes and begin pointing online users to your website.
 If you experience any problems, contact your host for assistance.

 Checking Your Nameservers

 Here are some free online tools you can use to check that your nameservers have been properly configured and are working correctly:

 What’s My DNS provides an online DNS Propagation Checker that lets you instantly perform a DNS lookup to check a domain name’s current IP address and DNS record information against multiple name servers located in different parts of the world.
 This allows you to check the current state of DNS propagation after having made changes to your domain’s records.